badini-local-project/Badini-Language-Project/README.md

 ### Option 1 — No Git needed (easiest)
 1. Open `dictionary.csv`
-2. Click the pencil ✏️ icon (Edit this file)
+2. Click the pencil ✏️ icon (Edit this file) — you'll need a GitHub account
 3. Add your term at the bottom in this exact format:
 4. Click **Propose changes**
 5. Click **Create pull request**